ychong4/ychong4.github.io/Activity 2/AWS/Kafka/Readme.md

-## Real-time Stock API Apache Kafka ETL Pipeline
+## Real-time Stock API Kafka ETL Pipeline

 **Project Overview:** This project integrated real-time stock data from the Finnhub API with an Apache Kafka-based architecture to build a robust data ingestion pipeline.
 Kafka acted as the messaging system for streaming live trade data, enabling a scalable and fault-tolerant mechanism for capturing financial information in real time.